 How is cruciate ligament injury treated?

 Non-surgical management is seldom recommended, except where the risks of a general anaesthetic or surgery are considered excessive (e.g. patients with severe heart disease, uncontrolled hormonal disorders or immune conditions, etc.).
-The cornerstones of non-surgical treatment are body weight management, physiotherapy, exercise modification, and medication (anti-inflammatory pain killers).
-These same techniques are also important in the short-term management of dogs who are treated surgically, although the primary surgical aim is to minimize the requirement for long-term exercise restriction and medication.
+The cornerstones of non-surgical treatment are body weight management, physiotherapy, exercise modification and medication (anti-inflammatory painkillers).
+These same techniques are also important in the short-term management of dogs who are treated surgically, although the primary surgical aim is to minimise the requirement for long-term exercise restriction and medication.
 Dogs greater than 15kg have a very poor chance of becoming clinically normal with non-surgical treatment.
 Dogs weighing less than 15kg and cats have a better chance, although improvement usually takes several months and is rarely complete.

 At Fitzpatrick Referrals we are able to provide you and your dog with a rehabilitation plan for cruciate ligament disease.
 This is coordinated through our rehabilitation service whereby we have a team of chartered physiotherapists and hydrotherapists all very experienced in the management of cruciate ligament disease.
 Your orthopaedic clinician will coordinate an appointment with one of our chartered physiotherapists whereby a thorough clinical examination will be performed and a rehabilitation plan will be uniquely designed for your dog including a home exercise plan for you to follow at home.
 Most appointments are attended as an out-patient and your chartered physiotherapist will regularly evaluate your dogs progress and amend your home exercise plan as necessary.